 – Erik Cooper, M/E Design, presented at Champlain Mini Makers Faire Road Pitch Event at Shelburne Farms 2015.

 Local Host sites will run a screening process to selected entrepreneurs and companies who will pitch to the group.
 See the Schedule section of the website and click on the event you wish to pitch at.
-Once you have selected an event, you can apply online.
+Contact the local organizer listed.
 Not sure who your nearest local organizer is?
 Use the “contact us” section of this website and ask us your question.

 We expect to give entrepreneurs a maximum of 7 minutes to make their pitch.
 There are many good online resources about crafting the perfect pitch but we want to know the following when you present: Why are you passionate about this idea and why are you and your team the right team for the job?
 What problem are you solving and what pain are you alleviating for a customer?
 How does your product or solution solve the problem and alleviate the pain and how are you differentiated from other solutions?
 How big is your market opportunity?
 How will you get your product to market?
 Do you have a minimum viable product?
 What are the next steps and milestones your company will be taking during the next 6 to 12 months?

 Technology availability may differ at each location so prior to the pitch you will need to discuss your technology needs with the local site coordinator.
 If you do use a power point presentation we suggest no more than 7 slides.
 Please do not write a business plan and since we are riding motorcycles and therefore traveling lightly please do not bring anything to give to us that you expect us to carry with us (such as written materials or product samples).
-We are perfectly happy for you to simply give us your pitch verbally with no supporting material.
 Oh, and please don’t dress up for your pitch.
 We are going to be riding motorcycles for gosh sakes.
 Actually if you are dressed in leather and ride your bike to the pitch we will give you special consideration.
 (Just kidding….or maybe not.)

-Each of the 2016 event winners refined their pitch and presented again at Champlain College in October, 2016 for the Final Pitch-Off event.
+Each local event winner refines their pitch and presents again at Champlain College in October as part of the Final Pitch-Off event.
 Watch their presentations to learn more about what the judges are looking for.

 Will the riders sign a non disclosure agreement?